YnotY2/hyper_terminals_on_startup/README.md

 ## Features:

+-   Automatically does most of the set-up ✅
 -   Create a Cron Job for Automatic Startup terminals on boot ✅
 -   Custom amount of terminals opened ✅
 -   Custom commands exuted within termianls ✅